 - Blake is a brooding and cold girl who attempts to keep everyone at arm's length due to her own secrets and fears.
 When they come back to haunt her, she starts an obsessive pursuit of her Arch-Nemesis, but as she gets closer to her friends, especially Yang and Sun, she learns to put her own health and well being before revenge, and her friends before everything.
 In season 4, she learns she should stop running away thanks to Sun's presence.

-- BoJack Horseman: Most prominently, Hollyhock in season 4, BoJack's possible illegitimate daughter.
-While they live together, BoJack starts noticing more about himself and the way he should be behaving around her now that he is with a possible daughter.
+- BoJack Horseman: Most prominently, Hollyhock in season 4, BoJack's possible illegitimate daughter, actually his half-sister through the same father.
+While they live together, BoJack starts noticing more about himself and the way he should be behaving around her now that he is potentially a father.
 By the end of the season, BoJack made large strives in his Character Development, becoming more mindful of others, especially Princess Carolyn, Beatrice, Todd and Diane.
 This is also partially because of the trauma he suffered the previous season and the events of "The Old Sugarman Place".

 - Ok Ko Lets Be Heroes has K.O. playing this to his coworkers, but most prominently Enid, who becomes increasingly protective of him.